Guidance

 Figure 3: A representation of the FRS sampling frame

 • The PSUs (postcode sectors) are represented by the small squares.
-They are assigned to strata, represented by the shading (note that only 6 strata are depicted here).
+They are each assigned to strata, represented by the shading (note that only 6 strata are depicted here)

-• A sample of PSUs is drawn at random from each stratum (non-shaded PSUs are not visited).
+• A sample of these PSUs from each stratum is drawn at random (non-shaded PSUs are not visited)

-• A single PSU is shown, containing many households.
-A random sample of those (shown brighter) are selected to be interviewed.
+• A single PSU is expanded, to show its households.
+A random sample of those (shown brighter) are selected to be interviewed

 The FRS sample stratification variables for Great Britain are as follows: